michielgrotenhuis/docs/docs/account/cancel-subscription.md

 If you decide to upgrade again in the future:

-- You can upgrade to any paid plan at any time
+- You can upgrade to any larger plan at any time
 - The upgrade takes effect immediately
 - You'll immediately regain access to all paid features
 - You'll be billed for the new plan right away